COP30

 Laurence Tubiana, CEO of the European Climate Foundation and key architect of the Paris Agreement.

-The journey to Belém
+The journey from Belém to Antalya

 People in the Lead: A Citizens’ Track for climate governance